When will schools have students back in classrooms?

 Middle and high schools have crowded hallways during passing periods, how will we keep physical distancing during these times?

 In Plan B, about half of the students will be on campus at any time which will reduce the number of students transitioning between classes.
 Students will be required to wear masks.
-They will often be told to travel in one direction in a hallway or one direction on the side of a hallway.
+At times, they will be told to travel in one direction in a hallway or one direction on the side of a hallway.
 If needed, a longer transition period will be provided to allow for staggered releases of classrooms.
 There will also be fewer transition periods.

 What will recess be like?

-Recess schedules and snack protocols will be established by each school site while maintaining stable groups, physical distancing, hygienic practices, and sanitation efforts for equipment between uses.
+Recess schedules and snack protocols will be established by each school site while maintaining stable groups, physical distancing, and hygienic practices before and after use of shared equipment.
 Guidance is to serve food outdoors or in classrooms instead of cafeterias.
 We anticipate classes and cohorts of students to be separated.
 The key to recess safety is that students will wash their hands before and after recess/lunch.
 They will wear masks and be discouraged from touching their masks and faces while engaged in sharing playground equipment.
 They will be reminded to maintain 6-feet physical distancing.

 What will lunch be like?